A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Introduction

-A simple yet powerful approach to compare ordinal outcomes across two or more groups utilizes a key quantity called the {\em generalized odds ratio} ($GOR$), first introduced by \citet{Agresti1980} and later employed in the context of standard two-group randomized controlled trials \citep[see, e.g.,][]{Lui2013}.
-As the name suggests, the $GOR$ is a generalization of the usual odds ratio, a quantity that is extensively used for binary data, e.g., in case of contingency tables and logistic regression.
-Our key contribution in the current article is to generalize the notion of $GOR$ to more than one stages of the grouping variable (e.g., treatment) that can be applicable to a SMART design context; we call the resulting metric the {\em dynamic generalized odds ratio} ($dGOR$).
+A simple yet useful approach to compare ordinal outcomes across two or more groups utilizes a key quantity called the {\em generalized odds ratio} ($GOR$), first introduced by \citet{Agresti1980} and later employed in the context of standard two-group randomized controlled trials \citep[see, e.g.,][]{Lui2013}.
+As the name suggests, the $GOR$ is a generalization of the usual odds ratio for binary data, e.g., in case of contingency tables and logistic regression.
+Our key contribution in the current article is to generalize the notion of $GOR$ to more than one stages of the grouping variable (e.g., intervention) that can be applicable to a SMART design.